fbpx

 This was a simple example of using the Expected Value method.
 However, instead of using a single point cost impact estimate, a range of impact costs may be assessed.
 In this case, the probability and cost estimates are replaced by distributions that are assigned by the team based on their understanding of the risks.
 Also, at that time significant correlations amongst risks and cost are incorporated into the analysis.
 Then a Monte Carlo or similar simulation program is run that uses these probability and cost distributions as its input.
 The simulation’s output is a total cost distribution along with other data designed to support the decision-making process.

-More details about the contingency calculation using the Expected Value can be found in AACE’s Recommended Practice No. 44R08, Risk Analysis and Contingency Determination using Expected Value
+More details about the contingency calculation using the Expected Value can be found in AACE’s Recommended Practice No. 44R08, Risk Analysis and Contingency Determination using Expected Value.

 Range Estimating